 (7) All operators of facilities that make liquefied natural gas products as described in section 95122(a)(4) must report end-user information for deliveries of liquefied natural gas to industrial facilities and natural gas utility customers, including customer name, address, and the annual quantity of liquefied natural gas delivered to each customer in MMBtu.

-(8) All natural gas liquid fractionators and importers of liquefied petroleum gas identified in this section must report the total quantity in barrels of liquefied petroleum gas that is excluded from emissions reporting due to demonstration of final destination outside California.
+(8) All natural gas liquid fractionators, suppliers of imported liquefied petroleum gas (fossil or biomass-derived), and importers of fossil or biomass-derived compressed natural gas or liquefied natural gas identified in this section must report the total quantity in barrels of each fuel that is excluded from emissions reporting by reason for its exclusion (i.e., a final destination outside California or exclusive use in ocean-going vessels).

 (e) Procedures for estimating missing data.
 Suppliers must follow the missing data procedures specified in 40 CFR §98.405.
 The operator must document and retain records of the procedure used for all missing data estimates pursuant to the recordkeeping requirements of section 95105.